guilhemmarchand/splunk-vagrant-ansible-collections/create_monosite_cluster/README.md

-# This will create a full Splunk mono-site cluster with:
+# This will create a Splunk single-site cluster with:

 - master node
 - 2 x peer nodes (indexers)